Frequently Asked Questions (FAQs)

 Is it possible to confirm that you received my daughter's application?

 Unfortunately, due to the very tight time line between the end of the last festival in Ontario and the start of Provincials, at this time of year we are very busy taking registrations from many local festivals that have just finished, and don’t have time to confirm each registration as it is received.
-Perhaps in future we will find a way to do this.
+If you paid by e-transfer you would have received a confirmation from your bank saying that we had deposited the fees.
+If you paid by cheque, you can look at your online banking statement to see if the cheque has been cashed.

 Section 5.3 of the Syllabus says "...no introductory comments or remarks are to be made by competitors..."
 My children have always been coached to announce the name and composer of their pieces, is that considered an "introductory remark?"